-These past 3 months have been challenging to say the least.
-Trying to acclimate Jaxon to a new baby when Leo requires so much time and energy has been extremely tough on me.
-I am constantly struggling with the mom guilt of thinking I can’t provide Jax with the attention he needs.
-Most of our days end with two kids crying…and sometimes mom is crying, too!
+The first 3 months of Leo’s life were challenging to say the least.
+Trying to acclimate Jaxon to a new baby when Leo required so much time and energy was extremely tough on me.
+I constantly struggled with the mom guilt of thinking I couldn’t provide Jax with the attention he needed.
+Most of our days ended with two kids crying…and sometimes mom was crying, too!

-Although I don’t feel like I have found the perfect equation or that my first son is fully acclimated yet, I did find a few tricks that really helped in my first few months as a mom of two little ones.
+Now that we’ve made it through Leo’s first year, we’re definitely getting the hang of things.
+Although I don’t feel like I found the perfect equation, I did find a few tricks that really helped in my first few months as a mom of two little ones.